 - Digital accounts and passwords

-- Contact information for key advisors, such as their attorney, accountant, and financial advisor
+- Contact information for their advisors, such as their attorney, accountant, and financial advisor

 Speak With an Experienced Georgia Estate Planning Attorney

-At Thrift McLemore, we help Georgia families create estate plans that reflect their goals, protect what they’ve built, and support the people they love most through life’s toughest moments.
+At Thrift McLemore, we help Georgia families create estate plans that reflect their goals, protect what they’ve built, and support the people they love most through life’s most difficult moments.

 Call us at 678-882-0830 or click here to schedule a consultation with one of our Atlanta estate planning attorneys.